What happens to my pension after I die?

 Who gets my pension after I die?

-Please note: this article refers to the rules for Personal Pensions and Self-Invested Personal Pensions (SIPPs).
-For private pensions please speak to your pension provider.
+Please note: This article refers to the rules for Personal Pensions and Self-Invested Personal Pensions (SIPPs).
+For private pensions, please contact your pension provider.

-Being a tax-efficient vehicle for savings, pensions fall outside of the estate when the account holder passes away.
+Being a tax-efficient vehicle for savings, pensions fall outside the estate when the account holder passes away.
 This means that there is no inheritance tax due on the amount.
-Given this, a pension can be a very useful tool for managing your inheritance tax liability.
+Given this, a pension can help manage your inheritance tax liability.
 General Investment Accounts and ISAs are subject to Inheritance Tax unless they hold particular stocks that qualify for exemption.

-However, this does not mean that your beneficiaries will receive your pension tax-free.
+However, this does not mean your beneficiaries will receive your pension tax-free.

-Who can be a beneficiary from my pension after I die?
+Who can be a beneficiary of my pension after I die?

-We are often asked who can benefit from my pension after I die?
-Since pensions do not make up part one’s estate, they are not included on a Will.
+We are often asked who can benefit from my pension after I die.
+Since pensions do not make up part of one’s estate, they are not included in a Will.
 This means that anyone can be nominated to be a beneficiary.
 Generally, this is done by completing a nomination form with your pension provider.
-If you are unsure whether you currently have a nominee, get in touch with us if we manage your pension or with your pension provider directly.
+If you are unsure whether you currently have a nominee, contact us if we manage your pension or with your pension provider directly.

 What are the tax rules for my pension?